AdaptableTools/showcase-server-side-row-model/README.md

 # AdapTable Server-Side Row Model Demo

-This small application is designed to demonstrate how to use AG Grid's [Server-Side RowModel](https://www.ag-grid.com/javascript-data-grid/server-side-model/) inside [AdapTable](https://www.adaptabletools.com/).
+This small application demonstrates how to use AG Grid's [Server-Side RowModel](https://www.ag-grid.com/javascript-data-grid/server-side-model/) inside [AdapTable](https://www.adaptabletools.com/).

 It is based on AG Grid's own [nodejs example](https://www.ag-grid.com/react-data-grid/server-side-operations-nodejs/) and uses the same data source.

-In particular the demo shows how - with very little custom code - you are able to leverage key features in AdapTable while using the Server-Side Row Model including:
+In particular the demo shows how - with very little custom code - you are able to leverage key features in AdapTable while using the Server-Side Row Model, including:

 - [Evaluating Predicates](https://docs.adaptabletools.com/guide/adaptable-ql-predicate) (primarily used in Filters)
 - [Evaluating Expressions](https://docs.adaptabletools.com/guide/adaptable-ql-expression) (used extensively in AdapTable e.g. for Queries, Alerts and Calculated Columns)